 In grades three through five, our student's learning focuses on the concepts and skills for multiplication and division of whole numbers and understanding fractions.
 They will learn strategies for using multiplication and division to solve problems.
 Students will also learn to add, subtract, multiply, and divide fractions using various strategies.
 They will be able to explain why a procedure works and why an answer is correct.

-Grade Six - Grade Eight
+Grade Six - Grade Nine

 In grades six through eight, our students move from arithmetic to algebra.
 Learning focuses on ratio and proportional reasoning applied to real-world problems and quantitative relationships, leading to the notion of functions by grade eight.
 By the end of grade six, students are expected to be fluent with multi-digit division and calculations with multi-digit decimals.
 By the end of grade eight, students are expected to be fluent with calculations with positive and negative fractions and decimal numbers.